sissyliberation/nlpclass-fall2013/site/syllabus.md

 Proficiency in at least one programming language.
 Students should have taken LIN 350 (Words in a Haystack: Methods and Tools for Working with Corpora, Introduction to Computational Linguistics), or CS 310 and CS 315, or obtain consent from the instructor.

-## Syllabus and Text
+## Syllabus

-This page serves as the syllabus for this course.
+This website serves as the syllabus for this course.

+A *tentative* schedule for the entire semester is posted on the [schedule]({{ root.page }}schedule.html) page.
+The planned schedule, readings, and assignments will be refined and updated as the course progresses.

+##Text

 The official course text book:

-* Dan Jurafsky and James H. Martin.
-[Speech and language processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition, Second Edition](http://www.cs.colorado.edu/~martin/slp2.html), Upper Saddle River, NJ: Prentice-Hall, 2008.
+* Daniel Jurafsky and James H. Martin.
+[Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition, Second Edition](http://www.cs.colorado.edu/~martin/slp2.html), Upper Saddle River, NJ: Prentice-Hall, 2008.

-**NOTE:** The first edition of Jurafsky and Martin is not appropriate – the second edition is a major update, and you'll need to have that one, not the first.
+**NOTE:** The first edition of Jurafsky and Martin is *not appropriate* – the second edition is a major update, and you'll need to have that one, not the first.

 Selected readings from this text will be suggested, and are indicated in the schedule with "JM".
 Additional readings will made available for download.